Descrizione

 Vinificazione

-In tini di rovere e acciaio inox per il Merlot e in tini di cemento per il Cabernet franc.
-Macerazione a freddo a 8 °C in alcuni tini, a seconda delle caratteristiche dell'uva, da 4 giorni a una settimana.
-Fermentazione a temperatura controllata di 28 °C. Macerazione post-fermentativa da 28 a 30 °C, da 1 a 3 settimane
+In vasche di rovere e acciaio inossidabile per il Merlot e in vasche di cemento per il Cabernet Franc.
+Macerazione a freddo a 8 °C in alcune vasche, a seconda delle caratteristiche dell'uva, da 4 giorni a una settimana.
+Fermentazione a temperatura controllata di 28 °C. Macerazione post-fermentativa a 28-30 °C, da 1 a 3 settimane

 Invecchiamento

-Invecchiato per 22 mesi in rovere francese nuovo.
-Una parte del Cabernet Franc viene fatta invecchiare in foudre.
+Affinamento di 22 mesi in botti di rovere francese nuove.
+Una parte del Cabernet Franc matura in foudre.

 Recensioni degli esperti